EXCLUSIVE-Samsung's new Texas chip plant cost rises above $25 billion -sources

 Micron to invest up to $100 bln in semiconductor factory in New York

-(Reporting by Alexandra Alper and Stephen Nellis; additional reporting by Heekyong Yang and Joyce Lee in Seoul; Editing by Chris Sanders and Lisa Shumaker)
+(Reporting by Alexandra Alper and Stephen Nellis; additional reporting by Heekyong Yang and Joyce Lee in Seoul; Editing by Lisa Shumaker and Christopher Cushing)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))